Thursday, May 21, 2026

 Rasmus Lindgren, Henrik Vikman, Per Olaf Albrektsson

 A movie about a failed bank robbery, done in a single 12-minute take (shot outside the bank) and apparently based on an actual incident.
 It plays like a documentary.
-The action looks real and the choreography is neatly worked out.
+The action looks real.
+The choreography is neatly worked out.

 Saturday, April 4, 2026